CDCgov/phoenix/.github/ISSUE_TEMPLATE/bug_report.md

 <!--- TO DO:
 1. Fill out the information below
 2. Delete the template and information not used
-3. Chang the issue name  --->
+3. Change the issue name  --->

 **Describe the bug**
 A clear and concise description of what feature is not working.